Skip to main content

 Overview

 The Pentair Everpure H-300 is the complete, ready-to-install package for homeowners who want commercial-grade water filtration without assembling components from multiple sources.
-At $505, it is the most expensive single system in our catalog, but the box includes everything — filter head, cartridge, dedicated faucet, and all mounting hardware.
+As the most expensive single system in our catalog — a true $500+ investment — the box includes everything: filter head, cartridge, dedicated faucet, and all mounting hardware.
 You unbox it, install it, and start drinking restaurant-quality water.
 That all-in-one convenience is the core value proposition, and for many buyers, the premium is worth not having to figure out compatibility between separate parts.

 The H-300 uses the same Micro-Pure activated carbon and precoat submicron technology that powers Pentair's commercial product line.
 The 0.5-micron filtration level catches cysts, lead, chlorine, mold, and algae while preserving the dissolved minerals that make water taste good.
 It is a single-cartridge design, which means a smaller under-sink footprint than the twin-cartridge H-1200, but the trade-off is capacity: 300 gallons versus the H-1200's 1,000 gallons.